Year 5/6 Class

 The details below show our normal routines and practices; we are always willing to discuss variations on these for individual children so that they can be successful at their own level of challenge (such as reduced spelling lists or extended time for homework), and not feeling they cannot do what everyone else is doing.

 In our maths, we practice our core skills every day, aiming to reach ‘automaticity’, where we don’t even need to think about them any more to be able to use them successfully.
 We use pictures and manipulatives to support our learning – these are a key part of understanding the harder concepts encountered in Y5/6.
 We work independently but also in pairs and groups, supporting each other and building our learning through articulating and explaining our ideas.
 We have plenty of time to practise and plenty to challenge us – there is always something new or deeper to explore.
-We benefit from our teacher being a Primary Maths Specialist, trained in the newest and best ways to tackle primary maths.
-We benefit from having other maths teachers coming to watch our lessons during the year, as we talk to them about not only what we are learning but how we are learning it, skills that we can apply as we move up to secondary school.

 We have two pieces of homework every week, apart from the ongoing expectations to read, practice spellings and practice core maths skills for Maths Ninjas.
-Each is expected to take 40 minutes.
+Each is expected to take around 30-40 minutes.
 We are given these on a Friday and hand them in on a Wednesday.
 Uncompleted work has to be done in our lunchtimes and our parents are contacted in cases of repeated lateness.
 We take responsibility for this ourselves, building good habits for secondary school.
-We are always welcomed to bring individual questions and requests for help to our teacher on Monday and Tuesday lunchtimes
+We are always welcomed to bring individual questions and requests for help to our teacher on Monday and Tuesday lunchtimes.

 It is impossible to overstate how incredibly important reading is.
 It builds vocabulary, embeds language and phrasing in our minds, helps our understanding of the world around us; it inspires us and moves us and helps us to grow.
 Plentiful and challenging reading makes an enormous difference to us in English lessons but also far beyond – even in our digital world, reading is still the key way that knowledge is passed on.

-Our spellings in Y5/6 revise the key Y3/4 words and spelling patterns as well as all of those for Y5/6 and key vocabulary arising from their other work.
+Our spellings in Y5/6 revise the key Y3/4 words and spelling patterns as well as all of those for Y5/6 and key vocabulary arising from other topics.
 We send home a list of all the spellings for the term at the end of the previous term and then each week look in class at the words and pattern covered that week.

 Every Friday, we have a test on that week’s 16 words, plus 4 unseen ‘bonus’ words that follow the pattern we have been learning that week.
 We aim to achieve 12/16 on the main test and have a retest the following week for another chance to be successful if needed; there are rewards for 14/16 and upwards and for successfully applying the rule of the week to the unseen words.